Texju/DIT-Machine_Learning/Presentation_ML.md

 # Dataset Description

-- Weighted census data.
-- Extracted from the 1994 and 1995.
-- Current Population Surveys conducted by the U.S. Census Bureau.
+- Gathered during a survey between the years 1994-1995.
+- Goal: find a correlation between income and people's status.
+- Contains 199523 survey responses from U.S. population.
-- The data contains 41 demographic and employment related variables.
+- 41 demographic and employment related questions.

 ---

 # Data Quality Report and Analysis

+- 40 features
-- Lot of data are missing.
+- A lot of missing informations.
-- We have doblons data.
+- Some duplicated features (numerical indexes vs. words).
-- Need to chose good features.
+- Priority : select the best features.

 ---

 # Data Handling

+- 18 features ignored based on misses and duplicate rates.
+- Used a default of 50%, 20%, 30% split after shuffling the rows.

 ---